 Sansevieria Black Coral can be fertilized once a month in the growing season in spring and summer with a fertilizer diluted to 1/4th of the recommended strength.

 When grown inside in a pot, a nutrient boost in spring will prepare it for the growing season and should encourage faster growth and more vivid colors.

-Any good, balanced houseplant fertilizer diluted to between a quarter and half will be fine.
+Any good, balanced houseplant fertilizer diluted to a quarter once a month will do.